Laser Cutting Steel Quality

 In general, the edge quality on laser-cut steel parts depends on laser power, assist gas, and laser type (i.e. CO2 or fiber).
 Our laser is a 3 kW Trumpf Trudisk laser (basically, a fiber laser).
 The results we show here will give you a good idea what you can expect to see from our laser-cutting machine, but may not represent what all fiber lasers will do, or how all fiber lasers compare to older CO2 lasers.

 Note that all of these parts were laser-cut using oxygen assist gas.
 Nitrogen produces a better surface finish and faster cutting speeds on steel up to 1/4" thick.
 Thicknesses greater than 1/4" thick require oxygen.
-You can learn more about the differences between oxygen and nitrogen cuts on our laser cutting with oxygen vs. nitrogen article.

 The machine itself has a rated position tolerance of 0.005" over the entire 5' x 10' bed.
 Neglecting other factors that may affect accuracy (like kerf) the end-to-end length of a part can be expected to fall somewhere within that range.
 Smaller parts tend to be much better, as will be shown.
 The laser-cutting head may be off by as much as 0.005" over ten feet, but over a handful of inches, it does a much better job.